vbaziuk/vbaziuk/readme.md

 ## Hi there, I'm Victor Baz

-### Software Developer & Automation Engineer with experience with JavaScript/Node.js, React.js, and more.
+### Software Developer & Automation Engineer with experience with JavaScript, Cucumeber.js, React.js, and more.

 🔭 I’m currently working on my online presence!

-🌱 I’m currently learning UX development and Nest.js for backend applications.
+🌱 I’m currently learning frontend development and Nest.js for backend applications.

+📝 I've worked on test automation using Cucumber.js

 🎓 I studied Computer Engineering at the University at Buffalo.